elzekool/talk-starting-with-progressive-webapps/slides.md

 #### **Unstable timing**
 The timing of when the contents is grabbed on your page is different.
-There are even examples where part of the page was indexed before any script executed an a different part was correctly grabbed after client side rendering.
+There are even examples where part of the page was indexed before any script executed and a different part was correctly grabbed after client side rendering.

 #### **No headers**
 When you render client side you cannot send any headers (like 401 Gone, 404 Not Found, etc., 301 Permanent Redirect) this will make it harder for the search engine to be up to date with the latest changes.

 #### **Worse indexation**
-Altrough the page itself is probably indexed fine, following links on your page is not as stable.
+Although the page itself is probably indexed fine, following links on your page is not as stable.

 ---
 # Javascript rendering + SEO